2023-24 Odyssey of the Mind Program Guide

 Prop – An object held or used by a character in the performance.
 Props do not include items that are picked up only as part of a team’s setup or to change the scene.
 Hand props are held by a character in the performance and larger stage props, such as a ladder or chair, are used by a character in the performance.
 For example, if a character answers a telephone and sits in a chair, the telephone and chair are props.
 A prop may also be a part of a costume.
 For example, if a character walks on stage holding a sword and uses it as part of the performance, the sword is a prop as well as part of that costume.
 Props do not include required vehicles, structures, devices, etc. that only operate and/or perform a function for required score.

 Self-contained – every aspect of a required component is independent of anything external.
-For example, if a self-contained item must travel, all parts of the item will travel – unless AC power is allowed.
+For example, if a self-contained item must travel, all parts of the item will travel – unless AC power is specifically allowed in the problem’s limitations.
 If a team uses AC power, the cord providing the energy is allowed to remain plugged in and does not need to move as part of the solution.
 The cord does not count towards score.

 Set up – The time after judges say “Team Begin” that the team uses to set up props.
 It counts toward the 8-minute time limit.
 Teams can simultaneously perform while setting up props.